 Fresh Wedding Favors for a Special Bride and Groom

-I was pleased to grow these pretty wedding favors for my son and his lovely bride.
+We grew these pretty wedding favors for my son and his lovely, adorable bride.
 Wedding guests had their choice of little pots of basil or thyme, or spruce tree seedlings.
 At the wedding reception, the table of living wedding favors was aromatic and fresh.
 Wedding guests appreciated the useful herbal wedding favors, and the tree seedling favors were a romantic celebration of the couple's growing and lasting love.

 |Herb Wedding Favors of little pots of Basil and Thyme, and Evergreen Tree Seedlings in gift bags.|